freeCodeCamp/freeCodeCamp/guide/english/cplusplus/stack/index.md

 1. Expression Evaluation and Conversion.
    Stacks are used to evaluate and convert expressions like Prefix, Postfix and Infix expression.
-2. In Recursive functions,it is used to keep information about the active functions or subroutines.
+2. In Recursive functions, Stacks are used to keep information about the active functions or subroutines.
 3. In Backtracking, as in DFS algorithm.
 4. Memory management, run-time environment for nested language features. etc